prakhar619/NovelAutocompletor/README.md

 4. Text Autocompletion: Start typing a sentence, and LiteraryPredict will suggest completions based on the learned patterns from the classics.

 ## Acknowledgments
+1. This whole Project was inspired by Magnus Ekman's book Learning Deep Learning which provides the theory as well as implementation of this project.
-1. The texts of "Alice in Wonderland" and "Frankenstein" are available in the public domain and were obtained from Project Gutenberg.
+2. The texts of "Alice in Wonderland" and "Frankenstein" are available in the public domain and were obtained from Project Gutenberg.
 2. This project is built using TensorFlow, an open-source machine learning framework by Google.